 |Officer Advanced Course (OAC)||=||Entry Level Officer Training Course|

 |Command and Staff College||=||Senior Leaders Program|

 |War College||=||Executive Leadership School|

 Remember, it is not necessary to list all the training you’ve completed.
-Stick to mentioning the most recent and relative ones.
+Stick to mentioning the most recent and relevant ones.